 Now with all that being said this is all with synthetic targets, so this test has not been validated with virus or human samples at this point.
 Given the amount of sequence that's been released, however, we have a lot of confidence that it will accomplish what we are setting out to accomplish.

-Q: Once you decided to develop a COVID-19 test, how long did it take?
+Q: Once you decided to develop a SARS-CoV-2 test, how long did it take?

 Jesse: Thankfully the scientific community publishes things very quickly, so the genome sequence for 2019 Coronavirus was already available in mid-January.
 I started working on developing the assay on January 23rd, so it took about two weeks around the clock to fully develop it.